lhr-solar/WireWorld/README.md

     4. For Ethernet wires: #6C8EBF
     5. For IsoSPI wires: #006EAF
 - Wire thickness:
-    1. Non-HV wire has a line thickness of 6 pt
-    2. HV wire has a line thickness of 20 pt
+    1. HV wire thickness should be larger than the LV and signal wire thickness to indicate a difference in AWG and voltage
 - Board formatting:
     1. Boards should have a board name + board dimensions (in mm)
     2. The thickness of the box should be around 6 pt for extra readability